iansu/eslint-config-lottery/README.md

 # eslint-config-lottery

-This is the official eslint config for lottery.com
+This is the official ESLint config for Lottery.com

 ## Installation